Tang-1996/mobile/README.md

 > If you have not already got `react-native` installed on your system, you will first need to do so using: `npm install -g react-native-cli`.

 > When running the Android project on a Mac, make sure you launch the Android Emulator _before_ you run the `react-native run-android`.

+### StandardJS

+This project conforms to the [JavaScript Standard Style](https://standardjs.com).
+In order to check conformance, do the following:
+1. Install JavaScript Standard Style: `npm i standard --global`.
+2. Run the checker: `standard`.

+Any violations of the rules will be reported (printed) in the terminal window.